carbon-language/carbon-lang/docs/design/README.md

     any file that imports that library.
 This matches class members, which are also [default public](#access-control).
 -   A `private` prefix on a declaration in an API file makes the name _library private_.
-This means the name is visible in the file and all `impl` files for the same library.
+This means the name is visible in the file and all implementation files for the same library.
--   The visibility of a name is determined by its first declaration, considering API files before `impl` files.
+-   The visibility of a name is determined by its first declaration, considering API files before implementation files.
 The `private` prefix is only allowed on the first declaration.
--   A name declared in an `impl` file and not the corresponding API file is _file private_, meaning visible in just that file.
+-   A name declared in an implementation file and not the corresponding API file is _file private_, meaning visible in just that file.
 Its first declaration must be marked with a `private` prefix. **TODO:** This needs to be finalized in a proposal to resolve inconsistency between [#665](https://github.com/carbon-language/carbon-lang/issues/665#issuecomment-914661914)